After years of drought, Pep Guardiola and Manchester City are trying to win just their second Champions League semi-final together.

-It sounds ridiculous given how good Guardiola has been as a coach, with 30 trophies won in his 12-year managerial career, but he honestly has not won a Champions League semi-final tie since 2011 when he led his Barcelona side past Real Madrid en route to winning the title.
+It sounds ridiculous given how good Guardiola has been as a coach, with 33 trophies won in his 16-year managerial career, but an entire decade once separated two of his three Champions League semi-final triumphs.

 2012: Barcelona vs. Chelsea

 Coming into this season, Guardiola’s Barcelona were the best team in the world.
-The footballing revolution they began in 2008 was taking off in a serious way, but the squad themselves had problems.
-That season Guardiola had adopted a 3-1-4-2 or 3-4-3 formation in an effort to stay ahead of the curve in terms of counters for his side.
+The footballing revolution they began in 2008 was taking off in a serious way, but the squad itself had problems.
+That season Guardiola adopted a 3-1-4-2 — or 3-4-3 — formation in an effort to stay ahead of the curve in terms of counters for his side.

 The issue is that system relied on the unique skill-set of Eric Abidal, and he was stricken by cancer and unavailable for the run-in.
 This led to a reversion to the 4-3-3 template.
-Moreover, Guardiola was starting to lose trust in some of his most important players (namely Gerard Piqué and Dani Alves) and this came to a head in the first leg where he dropped Piqué.
+On top of that, Guardiola was starting to lose trust in some of his most important players (namely Gerard Pique and Dani Alves) and this came to a head in the first leg when he dropped Pique.

 VERDICT: didn’t overthink